Working with disks and drives

 SD2IEC and Pi1541

 These modern solid-state replacements for 1541 drives are wide-spread and, in theory, fully supported.
-The hardware designs for these devices is open source and the software can be downloaded free of charge.
+The hardware design for these devices is open source and the software can be downloaded free of charge.
 This has lead to many different small vendors building devices based on these designs.

 During our testing with the MEGA65 we have found a number of devices that have less-than-ideal implementations of the IEC bus.
 This bus, a child of the late 1970s, works by constantly having 5 volts power on its lines that can be “pulled down” by a device on the bus.
 Roughly, instead of the device issuing a signal it takes away the signal.
 This is a cool solution to daisy-chain devices, so having a device 8, 9 and 10 on the same wires and even able to use Y-cables to connect several devices.